lsst-sqre/phalanx/docs/service-guide/create-service.rst

 =======================

 The Docker image can be stored in any container registry that is usable by Kubernetes, but for Rubin-developed services, we normally use DockerHub.
-(We may switch to the Google Container Registry later, but for now DockerHub is used for all images
+(We may switch to the Google Container Registry later, but for now DockerHub is used for all images.)
+If your image must be stored in a private container registery, the credentials for that registry must be added to the pull secret.

 If you use the FastAPI service template, a ``Dockerfile`` will be created as part of the new repository template, and GitHub Actions will be set up in the new repository to build and push new Docker images for tagged releases.
 To enable this workflow, you must create two secrets in your new GitHub repository, ``DOCKER_USERNAME`` and ``DOCKER_TOKEN``.